 Holiday Stress Creates Turkey and Stressing

 Holiday stress is what too many people experience during a time that could be so much better.
-Hopefully, gathering for the holidays is a wonderful, warm, and blessed time for your family.
-But for too many others, it is nothing but "turkey and stressing", because of unresolved family issues or simply different preferences.
+Hopefully, gathering for the holidays is a beautiful, warm, and blessed time for your family.
+However, for many, it is "turkey and stressing" due to unresolved family issues or simply different preferences.

-For too many families, you can't talk about problems, because of the fear of creating more stress.
+For too many families, you can't talk about problems because of the fear of creating holiday stress.
 Instead of wanting to be together and enjoy the time, you fear getting together.

 Holiday Stress Creates Turkey and Stressing